The CAAT Plan termination options provide both flexibility and security so you can make the best choices for your retirement income

 life events

 All CAAT Pension Plan members are entitled to a pension at retirement.
-If you terminate your employment with a CAAT Plan employer before you’re eligible to retire, you have options.
-The CAAT Plan termination options provide both flexibility and security so you can make the best choices for your retirement income.
+You have options if you terminate your employment with a CAAT Plan employer before you’re eligible to retire.
+It’s important to understand how the decision you make today about your pension can impact your retirement income in the future.

-If you leave your employment with a participating employer, you will have options for the pension benefits that you have earned during the course of your membership.
+If you leave your employment with a participating employer, you will have choices to make about the pension benefits you earned during your membership.

 Early retirement: If you are eligible to retire with an immediate pension from the Plan when you terminate, you can start collecting it immediately.
 If you choose not to start collecting your pension immediately, you can defer your pension and start collecting it later but no later than the end of the year in which you turn 71.